Seiya Suzuki Player Props: Cubs vs. Marlins

-On Saturday, Seiya Suzuki (.256 batting average in his past 10 games, with two doubles, a triple, three walks and three RBI) and the Chicago Cubs face the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+On Sunday, Seiya Suzuki (.286 on-base percentage in past 10 games, 55 points below season-long percentage) and the Chicago Cubs face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
 First pitch is at 2:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Marlins.
+He had a hitless showing in his previous game (0-for-4) against the Marlins.

 Seiya Suzuki Game Info & Props vs. the Marlins